adityasolanki205/Batch-Processing-using-Dataproc/README.md

         CLUSTER=testing-dataproc
         REGION=us-central1

-    5. Create a Biquery dataset with the name Titanic, a table in this dataset by the name titanic_data with the schema
+    5. Create a Biquery dataset with the name titanic and a table in this dataset by the name titanic_data with the schema

         PassengerId:INTEGER,